kthrasher1/Jekyll-Blog/_posts/2019-04-03-Php-Location.md

 For the search I used Ajax (with jQuery) to create an auto-completion tool, this allowed the user to partially enter a location and then would filter the closest one that matched.

-![Gif of search on website]({{site.baseurl}}/img/LocationStation.gif)
+![Gif of search on website]({{site.baseurl}}/img/LocationStation.gif) __Gif showing all items with ' L '

 In conclusion, if I was to do this application again, I would use different technologies such as MySQL and use more JavaScript frameworks such as React.js.
 With that said I delivered the required functionality of the application, and letting it expose me to new technologies which were an interesting and engaging learning experience.